SEM: Thermo Fisher Scientific Apreo S LoVac Scanning Electron Microscope

 - The sessions are to be wholly within business hours (8:30a-5p), but on different days.

-- The sessions will require a trainer to be present at the very least at the beginning of the session, maintaining > 6’ separation while in the room.
+- The sessions will require a trainer to be present through the start-up procedures.

 - The trainee must demonstrate safety and competence in instrument operation to the satisfaction of the trainer to earn a “sign-off”.

-- The trainers are available for some consult/troubleshooting via remote access.
+- The trainers are available for some consult/troubleshooting.

 - For advanced techniques (i.e., EDS, EBSD, Maps, Low Vacuum):